mistermicheels/learning-notes/architecture-design/reference-architectures/Microservices.md

 - Monitoring and logging typically first-class architectural concepts
   - Several services, each of which might be scaled across several instances -> large number of processes to watch
   - This means having a good monitoring and logging setup is essential in keeping the system running smoothly
+- Can help with scaling the development organization into several teams that can (to a large extent) work independently of other teams
+- Can be overkill (and introduce more problems than it solves) for a single small team
+- Challenging to find the best way to divide the system into services.
+Defining this upfront is risky.
+Typically, it's best to start with a monolith or very small number of services and extract certain parts into separate services when it makes sense.

 ## Coupling in a microservices architecture